Congressional District # 06

-Soil, groundwater and sediment at former MGPs are often contaminated.
-At the Manitowoc site soil cleanup was conducted on the most contaminated areas.
-However, soil at the site still contains residuals of polynuclear aromatic hydrocarbons (PAHs); volatile organic compounds (VOCs), especially a group of VOCs called benzene, toluene, ethylbenzene, and xylene (BTEX); and cyanide.
 Groundwater flows generally from beneath the site towards the Manitowoc River.
-Groundwater contamination includes PAHs; cyanide; naphthalene; benzo(a)pyrene; trimethylbenzene; and BTEX.
-Free product (DNAPL) is routinely found in an area near the southwest corner of one of the buildings.
+Groundwater contaminants include PAHs, especially naphthalene, benzo(a)pyrene, and trimethylbenzene; cyanide; and BTEX.
+An underground pool of free product is found in an area near the southwest corner of one of the buildings.
 Sediment in the nearby Manitowoc River contains PAHs and BTEX, and shows evidence of odor, sheen and/or tar associated with MGP waste.
 Visible sheens have been observed in surface water near the site.

 ContactsRemedial Project Manager, U.S. EPA